towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 **Reworked Fishing**
 The locations of the Good Rod and the Super Rod have been swapped.
 Route 12 has been altered to give access to its Fishing Guru without needing the Pokeflute.
+The Super Rod now randomly adds 0 to 7 levels of anything it hooks.
 The Good Rod has been altered:
   - Its hardcoded list of 2 pokemon has been increased to 8.
   - Levels of pokemon that can be hooked have mostly been increased.